dcsaorg/DCSA-Certification-ToolKit-API-Provider/README.md

 // run
 docker-compose up
 ```
+CTK should be running on port 9000 now.

+#### 3. Start conformance test
-When CTK is running it runs on port 9000.
+When CTK is running on port 9000.
-We can start CTK conformance testing by the endpoint
+We can start CTK conformance testing by the following endpoint
-GET http://localhost:9000/{type of api}/{official or unofficial}
+GET http://localhost:9000/ {type of api} / {official or unofficial}

+Examples:
 To run TNT official conformance test
 GET http://localhost:9000/tnt/official
 To run eBL unofficial conformance test